Khongchai/web-spirograph/README.md

 ## Using Debouncing With an Interval of 0

 A cool trick I found while building the renderer is that using a debouncer with a delay of 0 will make your animation run smoother as it "silently" discards render calls that comes in too fast.
-In other words, a group of consecutive mousemove events are aggregated and trigger the render call just once.
+In other words, a group of consecutive mousemove events are aggregated and the `render` method is invoked just once.

 I know deboucning is not new, but I have never thought about how debouncing could be useful when its interval is 0.
 Literally, the core concept is to postpone (aggregate, whatever) events until after a certain interval.
 While 0 might sound like we simply never postpone...we actually kind of do.
 Let's look at some code.